frank038/create-icc/README.md

 Launch the program
 create_icc.py
 to create the file myicc.icc in this folder using the file data_array.
-To be used for monitors.
+To be used with monitors.

 Required:
 python3